-The waste gases from an upgrading plant contain methane in a small concentration, but seldom enough to maintain a flame without addition of natural gas or biogas.
-One way of limiting the methane slip is to mix the off-gas with air used for combustion for heating the biogas digesters.
-Alternatively, the methane can be oxidized by regenerative thermal or catalytic oxidation.
+The waste gases from an upgrading plant contain methane in a small concentration, but seldom enough to maintain a flame without the addition of natural gas or biogas.
+One way of limiting the methane slip is to oxidize the methane by regenerative thermal or catalytic oxidation.

 The need for off-gas treatment depends on the methane slip from the specific plant.
-Plants using water scrubbing technology or PSA technology would often require tail-end solutions to decrease the methane slip [2].
+Plants using water scrubbing technology or PSA technology would often require tail-end solutions to decrease the methane slip - this is not included in the cost in the graph above.
+Therefore, water scrubbing will be more costly when the methane emission must be kept below 1%, which is the target value for the biogas industry (for the total process including the biogas plant).